dafydd2277/systemAdmin/scripting/itil/README.md

 Since the Puppet API returns JSON, trying a fact gathering script in Bash would largely have been a collection of Python one-liners.
-So, just do it in Pythin, and learn Python as I go...
+So, just do it in Python, and learn Python as I go...

 [ITIL]: https://en.wikipedia.org/wiki/ITIL